AcademiaSinicaNLPLab/VHED/README.md

 # VIST Human Evaluation Data
-VHED is the dataset of ACL 2022 long paper “Learning to Rank Visual Stories from Human Ranking Data”.
+VHED is the dataset of ACL 2022 long paper “<a href="https://aclanthology.org/2022.acl-long.441/">**Learning to Rank Visual Stories from Human Ranking Data**</a>”.
 This dataset is a collection of human evaluation results from three VIST studies: KG-Story [1], PR-VIST [2], and Stretch-VST [3].
 The below Figure shows the construction of VHED:
 ![figure](https://github.com/AcademiaSinicaNLPLab/VHED/blob/main/VHED%20workflow.jpg)

 ## CSV Attributes: